JaydevDA/Tetris/README.md

 ## Declaring Variables 🔤 :
 Values which will help in setting a graphical representation of the snake
-- making a constant width of 40 units and length of 25 units.
+- we set a width of 10 units and a height of 20 units as given in the problem statement.
 - **bool gameover** - to end the game when one of the many conditions is met.
-- **int Highscore** - to display the highscore of the overall game.
-- **x,y and Xfruit,Yfruit** - Position of the head of the snake and a fruit respectively.
-- **int score** - Declaring score as a variable.
-- **int tailX[100] and tailY[100]** - to store the two dimensional position of elements in the tail.
-- **int tLength** - declaring the length of the tail as a variable.
-- **enum direction** - to declare enum of directions like left,up,down and right, and also stop.
+- we set 0 for empty cells and 1 for non-empty cells.
+- we intitially set score and highscore to 0.
+- if no difficulty chosen by the user, we set the difficulty to easy(1.easy) by default.
+- we set speed to 300 by default.

 ```
 const int width = 10;